uretgec/awesome-web-online-tools/README.md

 - [awwapp.com](https://awwapp.com) - A collaborative online whiteboard for business and education.
 Be more productive - have your ideas, sketches, and concepts on any device, anytime, anywhere.
 - [kleki.com](http://kleki.com/) - Kleki is a modern painting and image editing tool for your browser.
 No plug-ins required.
 - [vectr.com](https://vectr.com/new) - free graphics software used to create vector graphics easily and intuitively.

+### Localhost Tunneling
+- [xip.io](http://xip.io/) - is a magic domain name that provides wildcard DNS for any IP address.
+(Best)
+- [ngrok.com](https://ngrok.com/) - ngrok secure introspectable tunnels to localhost webhook development tool and debugging tool.
+- [nip.io](http://nip.io/) - allows you to map any IP Address in the following all DNS wildcard entries.

 ## License
 No License.